atlas-cloud-services/ai-agents/README.md

 The system consists of several independent services that communicate via APIs:

 1.  **LLM Service (`llm-service/`)**: Provides access to Large Language Models (LLMs) with caching capabilities.
 2.  **Master Control Program (`mcp/`)**: Registers agents and routes messages between them based on capabilities.
+It also includes:
-It also includes an inbound webhook endpoint (`/api/v1/webhooks/gmao/incidents`) for receiving incident data from external GMAO systems.
+    *   An inbound webhook endpoint (`/api/v1/webhooks/gmao/incidents`) for receiving incident data from external GMAO systems.
+    *   A callback mechanism to send analysis results back to the originating GMAO system.
 3.  **Incident Analysis Agent (`agents/incident/`)**: Analyzes incident reports using the LLM Service, providing insights, root cause analysis, and recommended actions.
 It registers itself with the MCP.
 4.  **Redis (`redis`)**: Used by the LLM Service for caching responses and potentially by other components in the future.